blockchainsllc/in3-docs/docs/api-c.md

 #### IN3_SIGN_ERR_GENERAL_ERROR

-Return value used by the signer for unspecified errors.
+Returns value used by the signer for unspecified errors.

 ```c
 #define IN3_SIGN_ERR_GENERAL_ERROR -4